 The Province of Ontario has announced the accelerated rollout of second doses for COVID-19 vaccines.
-A stable and reliable supply of COVID-19 vaccines has allowed the province to quickly expand eligibility and access to Ontarians to receive the vaccine ahead of schedule, providing a strong level of protection against the virus.
+Eligibility has expanded to allow Ontarians to receive the vaccine ahead of schedule, providing a strong level of protection against the virus.

 Groups Eligible for an Earlier Second Dose

-- Individuals who received their first dose of an mRNA vaccine (Pfizer-BioNTech or Moderna) on or before April 18, 2021.
+- Individuals who received their first dose of an mRNA vaccine (Pfizer or Moderna).
+Second dose appointment must be at least 28 days following the first dose.

 There are some groups who remain at the dose interval outlined by the vaccine product monographs.
 See the list below of groups eligible for the original second dose interval.